-Basement underpinning increases your basement ceiling height by lowering the floor — a common requirement for legal basement apartments in Ontario.
-Ontario Design Studio prepares BCIN-certified permit drawings coordinated with P.Eng structural designs for underpinning projects across Ontario.
+Basement underpinning increases your basement ceiling height by lowering the floor - the key that unlocks a legal basement apartment in an older Ontario home.
+Ontario Design Studio prepares BCIN-certified permit drawings coordinated with P.Eng structural design for underpinning projects across Ontario, so your foundation work is engineered, sequenced, and permit-ready.

 When Is Underpinning Required?

-- Foundation plan showing underpinning sequence and sections
+- Foundation plan showing the underpinning sequence and pin layout

 - Structural details coordinated with P.Eng - footing dimensions, reinforcement, and sequence plan